Introduction

 Use a Stagenet when you want to:

-- Test against live production state — liquidity, oracle prices, balances, yield, and more.
+- Test against live production state — liquidity, oracle prices, balances, and yield.

-- Inspect on-chain behaviour in dashboards showing activity, assets, storage, and tracked data.
+- Inspect contract and wallet behaviour in dashboards showing transactions, TVL, balances, storage, and more.

-- Move faster with faucets, account impersonation, state overrides, and contract imports.
+- Move faster with tools such as faucets, account impersonation, state overrides, and scheduled activity.

 Key features

-Think of Stagenets as private copies of mainnet, enhanced with development tools and analytics:
+Think of Stagenets as private, live copies of mainnet enhanced with powerful tooling:

 - Mainnet Replay — Stagenets follow production chain state while preserving changes made by your own transactions.